gilnam74/vex-sneppet/Programming-basics.md

 - You should end every sentence in VEX with a semicolon: `;`
 - Comments line should start with a double slash: `//`

+_Python syntaxis examples:_
+- You should separate your sentences in Python with Tab (4 spaces)
+- Comments line should start with a hash: `#`

 ## Data types
 The concept of data type is much more easy to understand than to explain.
 Let's define what is data first. **Data** is any piece of information you are dealing with inside your program (code).
 It's important to understand that data is not a part of the code (program) itself.
 It is something that "comes inside" your program from the outer environment (everything around your program block).